 BONUS: How much does it cost to use GPT-3.5 turbo with OpenAI Foundry?

-On February 21, the information about the new OpenAI offering called Foundry went viral, making its way from Twitter up to the most recognized tech media, such as Techcrunch and CMS Wire.
-According to the product brief, running a lightweight version of GPT-3.5 will cost $78,000 for a three-month commitment or $264,000 over a one-year commitment.
-Running the most advanced version of the Davinci model (with a token limit exceeding the ones we had in GPT-3 by 8 times!) will cost $468,000 for a three-month commitment or $1,584,000 over a one-year commitment.
+On February 21, news about OpenAI’s new offering, Foundry, went viral, reaching top tech media like TechCrunch and CMS Wire.
+According to the product brief, running a lightweight GPT-3.5 version costs $78,000 for three months or $264,000 for a year.
+The advanced Davinci model (with a token limit eight times higher than GPT-3) will cost $468,000 for a three-month commitment or $1,584,000 over a one-year commitment.

 OpenAI foundry cost gpt-4